Third-degree atrioventricular block: Cause

 Many conditions can cause third-degree heart block, but the most common cause is coronary ischemia.
 Progressive degeneration of the electrical conduction system of the heart can lead to third-degree heart block.
 This may be preceded by first-degree AV block, second-degree AV block, bundle branch block, or bifascicular block.
 In addition, acute myocardial infarction may present with third-degree AV block.

 An inferior wall myocardial infarction may cause damage to the AV node, causing third-degree heart block.
 In this case, the damage is usually transitory.
 Studies have shown that third-degree heart block in the setting of an inferior wall myocardial infarction typically resolves within 2 weeks.
 The escape rhythm typically originates in the AV junction, producing a narrow complex escape rhythm.

 An anterior wall myocardial infarction may damage the distal conduction system of the heart, causing third-degree heart block.
 Initially demonstrated by animal studies, this is due to a stark reduction in the Kv β-subunit of the voltage-gated K+ channels in the pacemaker cells of the atrioventricular junction, causing significantly decreased propagation of ions across gap junctions between cardiac cells and thus prolonging the PR interval.
 This is typically extensive, permanent damage to the conduction system, eliciting a necessity for a permanent pacemaker to be placed.
 The escape rhythm typically originates in the ventricles, producing a wide complex escape rhythm.

 Third-degree heart block may also be congenital and has been linked to the presence of lupus in the mother.
 It is thought that maternal antibodies may cross the placenta and attack the heart tissue during gestation.
 The cause of congenital third-degree heart block in many patients is unknown.
-Studies suggest that the prevalence of congenital third-degree heart block is between 1 in 15,000 and 1 in 22,000 live births.
+Studies suggest that the prevalence of congenital third-degree heart block is approximately 1 in 22,000 live births.

 Hyperkalemia in those with previous cardiac disease and Lyme disease can also result in third-degree heart block.